Joe-Davis-Blockly/blockly/docs/guides/create-custom-blocks/fields/customizing-fields/creating.md

 ```

 :::note
-Note: You may want to cache the colours in the `applyColour` method, so you can
+You may want to cache the colours in the `applyColour` method, so you can
 apply them to your
 [editor](/blockly/guides/create-custom-blocks/fields/customizing-fields/creating#creating_an_editor)
 when it is activated.